2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 As mentioned above, there are two main connection interfaces:

-- Direct connection to Bitcoin Core via RPC ;
+- Direct connection to Bitcoin Core via RPC;
 - Or connect to an Electrum server (Electrs or Fulcrum).